Viewing time: 4 min. 40 sec.

 The Write Question is a weekly video podcast all about writing.
 Today’s question focuses on capturing family history.
-If you have a question you’d like me to answer you can email me at email@example.com, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.
+If you have a question you’d like me to answer, email me at email@example.com, tweet me @pubcoach, or leave a message for me at the Skype account, The Write Question.

 Welcome to The Write Question, I’m Daphne Gray-Grant.
 Today I’m giving advice on how to write a family history.